EricTay1997/ML-Review/interview_prep/system_design/02_huyen_notes.md

   - MAR (at random): Reason for missing data not due to the value itself, but another observable variable.
   - MCAR (completely at random)
 - Categorical Data
-  - Combine one-hot encoding with hashing
+  - Integer encoding with hashing, one-hot encoding, embedding learning
+- Feature Scaling
+  - Normalization, standardization, log scaling, discretization
 - Data Leaks
   - Suppose a variable causes two samples to be correlated to each other.
 If we one sample is in train, the other is in test, we would have falsely given credit to our model if we don't expect similar samples to continue occuring in production.
 Drawing this distinction, however, is tricky.